tamarin-prover/tamarin-prover/examples/jcs18/ESORICS-symmetric-only/README.md

 *******************************************************************************

- DNP3 SAv5 Tamarin file README
+DNP3 SAv5 Symmetric Only models Tamarin file README
+---

 This is the README for the Tamarin files associated with ESORICS 2017 submission ''Secure Authentication in the Grid: A formal analysis of DNP3: SAv5''.
 This paper can be found at https://doi.org/10.1007/978-3-319-66402-6_23

+The models in this folder have been substantially built upon to create the Asymmetric AND Symmetric version of the models to be found in this folder's parent directory.
+If unsure, you want the models in `/examples/jcs18/`, not these.

 Authors: Cas Cremers, Martin Dehnel-Wild, Kevin Milner.